Agoric/documentation/main/wallet-api.md

 ## The Wallet UI

-The WalletUI is visible in a browser tab set to `localhost:8000`.
+From a shell window, run `agoric open` to open the Wallet UI in a browser tab.

 ### Menubar